 Juventus’s monopoly, taken from Latin monopolium meaning to have exclusive control of a commodity or trade, over the Scudetto in the last eight years has seen regular influx of Champions League money into Turin to help fill the coffers of the Agnelli family (owners of Fiat).
 They have been able to report positive operating income in all but one of the last ten years, in part thanks to their move to their fully club-owned stadium, the Allianz Stadium, back in 2011.
 They’ve used this money wisely in the transfer market, picking up high profile signings on free transfers (whilst admittedly paying considerable signing on and agent fees).
 They have also signed players, such as Bernardeschi, Pjanic and Higuaín, who have performed well in their domestic league, strengthening their side and weakening rivals.

 In comparison, AC Milan have fallen from pillar to post following the withdrawal of Berlusconi’s money back in 2017.
-In each of the last four years, AC Milan have reported a net operating loss, and in 2018, control of the club was taken over by Elliot Management – a hedge fund – following the disastrous short-lived takeover by Chinese businessman, Li Yonghong.
-Li’s takeover of the Rossoneri was partially financed through borrowing from Elliot Management, with high interest loans, loans which Mr Li was not able to repay, meaning that ownership transferred into the hands of the hedge fund owners.
+In each of the last four years, AC Milan have reported a net operating loss, and in 2018, control of the club was taken over by Elliott Management – a hedge fund – following the disastrous short-lived takeover by Chinese businessman, Li Yonghong.
+Li’s takeover of the Rossoneri was partially financed through borrowing from Elliott Management, with high interest loans, loans which Mr Li was not able to repay, meaning that ownership transferred into the hands of the hedge fund owners.
+More on this in the fantastic TiFo video below.

 Yet winning isn’t necessarily going to help build up the bank balance, at least not domestically.
 Prize money for places between the top Italian and English leagues are barely comparable – the winners of Serie A receive just £3.87m, which is roughly equal to the team finishing 19th in the Premier League.
 When taking into consideration the Bundesliga prize money on offer, this blows both the English Premier League and Serie A out of the water, with the bottom team earning over £26m in prize money.